• Skip to primary navigation

 Beyond our Church Community

 Hillcrest Mennonite Church is 60 Years Old!
 As part of our celebrations and acknowledgement, we have printed a 60 Year Anniversary Book, highlighting some of the events and stories that make up the people who have called Hillcrest home, written by Glenn Zehr.
 We will have an official book launch on Sunday November 17.
 Worship begins at 9:45 with a focus on celebrating these 60 years.
 Some of the 50th Anniversary exhibits will be on display again.
 The book launch will start at 10:45 AM.
 Autographed books will be available for $20.00 each.
-Following our celebrations, all are invited join together for a potluck meal.
+Following our celebrations, all are invited for a potluck meal.
+If you are unable to join us and would like a copy of the book, contact Marietta at office@hillcrestmc.ca or by phone 519-662-1577.

 Sunday November 17th 2 p.m. – Free Concert for Kids Community Event at St. Jacobs Mennonite Church.
 Musicians of the KW Symphony present Music for Horn and Harp, an introduction to these instruments featuring a selection of classical, popular, and folk songs.
 Refreshments to follow.
 For more info contact Pauline at church@sjmc.on.ca